California State Route 85: HOV and HOT lanes

+High-occupancy vehicle (HOV) lanes (locally referred to as carpool lanes) run along most of SR 85.
+These lanes require a minimum of two occupants per vehicle during peak hours on weekdays, from 5 to 9 a.m. and from 3 to 7 p.m.
+Outside of these hours, the lanes are open to all vehicles without restriction.

+In the 2010s, the Santa Clara Valley Transportation Authority (VTA) developed plans to convert SR 85's HOV lanes into high-occupancy toll (HOT) lanes as part of the Silicon Valley Express Lanes Program.
+The proposed conversion would allow single-occupant vehicles to use the lanes for a toll, while preserving free access for high-occupancy vehicles.
+Early community concerns included environmental impacts and potential conflicts with a 1989 agreement reserving the freeway median for future mass transit, leading to lawsuits from several cities along the path of the freeway.

+Construction of the first segment—between Central Expressway and the northern terminus of SR 85 at US 101—began in fall 2020 and opened in February 2022.
+A second, non-contiguous segment—between SR 87 and the southern terminus of SR 85 at U.S. 101—began construction in June 2025 and is scheduled to open in late 2028.
+Both segments repurpose existing direct connector ramps linking SR 85 and US 101.
+Long-term plans call for connecting these segments, with environmental clearance already secured but no set timeline.

+As of January 2025, HOT lanes operate weekdays from 5 a.m. to 8 p.m., with free access at other times.
+Solo drivers pay variable tolls based on congestion; two-person carpools are charged 50% of the posted toll; carpools of three or more and motorcycles travel toll-free.
+Tolling is electronic via FasTrak transponders that indicate vehicle occupancy, with violations issued for vehicles without tags regardless of eligibility.

 History

 Preserving the right-of-way

 Land was set aside for the entire freeway in the 1950s, with maps first showing the proposed freeway in 1957.
 At the time, Santa Clara County still largely a rural area, consisting of orchards, and so the right-of-way touched very few existing structures.
 During Governor Jerry Brown's tenure in the 1970s, the building of highways was de-emphasized in favor of mass transit, and some building was allowed on the right-of-way with the expectation that the freeway would never be built.
 Local government officials, however, fought to preserve the right-of-way and succeeded in doing so.
 As a result, when congestion on other freeways—I-280, US 101, and SR 17—intersecting this path became overwhelming, it was still possible for this freeway to be built with little demolition required.

 In the interim, parts of the unused open space were leased for use without permanent structures, including a large tree nursery, a driving range, and among other things, overflow parking for De Anza College.